This healthy butternut squash mac ‘n’ cheese is the world’s creamiest mac ‘n’ cheese that’s super easy to make all on your stovetop!

 I thought the same thing, until I actually tasted butternut squash mac ‘n’ cheese for the first time and it made so much sense.

-I actually made this healthy butternut squash mac ‘n’ cheese for the first time this summer when I was trying to get some fall recipes ready to go (I don’t always make blog recipes that far in advance but am trying to do it more often…because I usually think of the perfect recipe to share for Thanksgiving two days in advance and then it’s just too late), and I could not WAIT to make this a second time for test-tasting purposes 😉
+I actually made this healthy butternut squash mac ‘n’ cheese for the first time this summer and have been dying to share the recipe ever since!
+I wanted to get some fall recipes ready to go because I usually think of the perfect recipe to share for something like Thanksgiving two days in advance and then it’s too late.

 Promise me that if you love mac ‘n’ cheese, you’ll give this a try!